krislowk/FNF-PsychEngineModified/README.md

 * Homura - Head Porter of Psych Engine Mobile.
 * Karim - Second Porter of Psych Engine Mobile.
 * Moxie - Helper of Psych Engine Mobile.
-* Zenith - Maker of Some features
+* Zenith - Maker of ZP Engine and Some features

 ## Credits:
 * Shadow Mario - Main Programmer and Head of Psych Engine.